 Bangkok is the enjoyable choice.
 It offers good value, a lively food and social scene, and solid schools.
 The friction points, traffic, seasonal air quality issues, and periodic political uncertainty, are real but liveable.
 It sits in the middle of all three cities on most dimensions.

 Jakarta is the underrated choice.
-The daily logistics are genuinely harder than either of the other cities.
-Traffic, air quality, and the complexity of navigating a city of this scale are not trivial.
-But the domestic staff culture, the lower overall cost, the tight-knit South Jakarta community, and the curriculum continuity advantages for British-track families add up to something that many families describe as more rewarding than they expected.
-The families who do best here are usually the ones who arrived willing to adapt to the city's rhythms.
+The daily logistics are harder than in either of the other cities.
+Traffic, air quality, and the scale of the place are not trivial.
+But the domestic staff culture, the lower overall cost, the tight-knit South Jakarta community, and the curriculum continuity for British-track families add up to something many families describe as more rewarding than they expected.
+The families who do best here arrived willing to adapt.